 A similar probabilistic model exists and is applied in various countries in the civil context of factual causation in tort.
 There is a difference between a probabilistic model in criminal law and a probabilistic model in torts, although the results are quite similar.
-In criminal law, with which Fisher dealt, because the burden of proof is much higher than in civil law, it is easy to more create a scale, e.g., between 50% (preponderance of the evidence) and a much higher conviction percentage, i.e., beyond a reasonable doubt.
-In tort law, on the other hand, the correct way to construct a probabilistic model is to maintain the principle of preponderance of the evidence in every case, but the compensation will be awarded at a partial rate, for example, the degree of harm to the chances of recovery or by how much the risk of becoming ill increased due to exposure to radiation.
-In other words, according to the probabilistic tort model, if the fraction attributable to the defendant is 30%, it means that there is a 30% probability that s/he reduced the plaintiff’s chances of recovery or increased his/her risk of becoming ill, but in any case that 30% part will be proven according to the preponderance of the evidence (e.g., by scientific evidence).
-If we are to be precise, it seems that Fisher, in her proposal relating to the criminal law, ranks different burdens of proof on a scale and adjusts the punishments to them, whereas the probabilistic model in tort leaves in place the fixed burden of proof of the preponderance of the evidence and only requires the prosecutor to prove on the preponderance of the evidence the fraction of the share which is probabilistically attributed to the defendant, in terms of proof 30% above and beyond the 50%.
+Because the burden of proof is much higher in criminal law, the subject of Fisher’s model, than in civil law, it is easier to create a scale of a percentage for conviction, such as between 50% (preponderance of the evidence) and a much higher rate of, for example, beyond a reasonable doubt.
+In tort law, on the other hand, the correct way to construct a probabilistic model is to maintain the principle of preponderance of the evidence in every case.
+The scale applies to the compensation.
+Suppose that the tort is exposure to radiation.
+The compensation will be awarded at a partial rate, based on the degree of harm to the chances of recovery or the amount by which the risk of becoming ill increased due to the exposure.
+In other words, according to the probabilistic tort model, if the fraction attributable to the defendant is 30%, it means that there is a 30% probability that s/he reduced the plaintiff’s chances of recovery or increased his/her risk of becoming ill, but regardless, that 30% part will be proven according to the preponderance of the evidence (for example, by scientific evidence).
+To be precise, it seems that Fisher, in her proposal relating to the criminal law, ranks different burdens of proof on a scale and adjusts the punishments to them.
+In contrast, applying the probabilistic model in tort leaves in place the fixed burden of proof of the preponderance of the evidence and only requires the plaintiff to prove the fraction of the share which is probabilistically attributed to the defendant based on the preponderance of the evidence, in terms of proof 30% above and beyond the 50%.
 This appears to be the difference between the models, even if their outcome is similar—the imposition of a partial sanction.

-In any case, adoption of the probabilistic model in the context of examining the behavior of the plaintiff-injured person in the context of punitive damages can lead to interesting results.
-Thus, for example, it could be said that the more the plaintiff's indifferent behavior in the face of the risk of being harmed repeats itself, there would seem to be a greater probability that s/he did not take appropriate preventive measures, and this would justify reducing the amount of punitive damages to which s/he is entitled.
+Regardless, adoption of the probabilistic model in the context of examining the behavior of the plaintiff-injured person in the context of punitive damages can lead to interesting results.
+For example, it could be argued that the more the plaintiff’s indifferent behavior in the face of the risk of being harmed repeats itself, the greater the probability that s/he did not take appropriate preventive measures.
+This would then justify reducing the amount of punitive damages to which s/he is entitled.